Jonestown

 "People do not surrender their lives to a lie.
 They surrender them to something that was, at some point, true - or close enough to true that the lie became indistinguishable from the hope.
 Understanding Jonestown means understanding what the hope was responding to."

-The Escalation Architecture
+The Escalation Pattern

+This is the terrain pattern of coercive control at group scale: the isolation that makes the final demand possible is built incrementally, in steps too small to register as what they are.
 The word cult short-circuits the terrain reading.
-It implies aberration - something only the weak or foolish experience.
-The data does not support this.
+It implies aberration.
 What the Temple provided - radical belonging, total acceptance, a community organized around shared belief in justice - is what most people want.
 The wound is not unusual.
 The offer was unusually complete.

 ---